Paul West (chef): Early life and personal life

 West was born on 27 January 1984 in Murrurundi – a small town in the Hunter Region of New South Wales.

 West trained as a chef.
-He worked at Vue De Monde, as a bistro chef and also met his wife, Alicia, there.
+He worked at Vue de Monde as a bistro chef and also met his wife, Alicia, there.
 They have two children together.

 Television work

-His most notable TV work is River Cottage Australia, to which West and Hugh Fearnley-Whittingstall set up a working farm and present recipes based on the farms produce.
-This is based on the UK Channel 4 series Escape to River Cottage and its Subsequent seasons.
-Other work includes Back roads Australia and most recently, Catalyst: The Great Australian Bee Challenge for ABC TV (Australia).
+His most notable TV work is River Cottage Australia, in which West and Hugh Fearnley-Whittingstall set up a working farm and present recipes based on the farm's produce.
+This is based on the UK Channel 4 series Escape to River Cottage and its subsequent seasons.
+Other work includes Back Roads Australia and most recently, Catalyst: "The Great Australian Bee Challenge" for ABC TV (Australia).

 River Cottage Australia

-River Cottage Australia is an Australian adaptation of the series.
-It sees West showcase local produce and farming while attempting to live in a self-sufficient manner.
-The series premiered in 2013 on The LifeStyle Channel and ran for two seasons before moving to The LifeStyle Channel's sister network LifeStyle Food in 2015.
+River Cottage Australia is an Australian adaptation of the British series Escape to River Cottage.
+It sees the West showcase local produce and farming while attempting to live in a self-sufficient manner.
+The series premiered in 2013 on The LifeStyle Channel and ran for two seasons before moving to The LifeStyle Channel's sister network Lifestyle Food in 2015.